 Rachel Chernos Lin

 Biography: Rachel Chernos Lin has been the Toronto District School Board (TDSB) trustee for Ward 11 since 2018 and chair of the board since 2022.
 She has advocated for issues like food security, mental health supports, and youth violence prevention, among others.
 Most notably, Chernos Lin has been part of the team spearheading a lawsuit by Ontario school boards against social media giants TikTok, Meta, and Snapchat.
 The lawsuit, filed in March of this year, is backed by 14 school boards across Ontario, the majority of which are public boards, including the TDSB and Ottawa-Carleton.
-It cites the impact of social media on youth mental health, attention spans, and vulnerability to misinformation, and the fallout for educators, as reasons for the lawsuit.
+It cites the impact of social media on youth mental health, attention spans, vulnerability to misinformation, and the fallout for educators as reasons for the lawsuit.
 Chernos Lin also brought forward a successful TDSB motion in January for the board to develop a cell phone use policy for students, which has coincided with the province’s ban on classroom cell phone use.

 Habiba Desai